Offline Report Cards and Custom Dashboards

 };

-It is important to write optimized query and load very less data in memory.
+It is important to write optimised query and load very less data in memory for processing.
 There will be the cases where query can't be written in realm and we need to load the data in memory, but remember more data we load into the memory slower will be the reports.
 As an example consider below two cases, in the first case we directly query realm to fetch all the individuals enrolled in Child program, but in the second case we first load all individuals into memory and then filter those cases.

 'use strict';